-- Junior or trainee hospitality management - Supervisor or team leader roles across the hospitality sector
+- Junior or trainee hospitality management - Supervisor or team leader roles across the hospitality sector.

-Op.ac.nz/hospitality
+O op.ac.nz/hospitality

-New Zealand Certificate in Food and Beverage Service (Café Services) (Bar Services) (Level 3)
+New Zealand Certificate in Food and Beverage Service (Level 3)

-Gain valuable work-ready skills for an entry-level role as a qualified food and beverage attendant.
+Gain valuable work-ready skills for an entry-level role as a qualified Food and Beverage Attendant.
 Learn about professional café and bar service, including counter and table service, food preparation, cocktails service, and barista (coffee-making) techniques.
-Enjoy hands-on learning in real and simulated work situations in our training restaurant and cafés, and take part in an industry work experience placement to put your new skills into practice!
+Enjoy hands-on learning in real and simulated work situations in our training restaurant and cafés, and take part in an industry work experience placement to put your new skills into practice.